saching13/Validation-of-Synthetic-Image-data-for-Autonomous-Driving/README.md

-# CMPE 256 - Fall 2019 Project
+# CMPE 256 - Fall 2019 Project: Team Surreal
-## Team Surreal
-## Validation of Synthetic image data for Autonomous Driving
+## Evaluating Validity of Synthetic data in Perception tasks for Autonomous Vehicles

-### YOLOv3 implementation in Keras with TensorFlow backend trained on multiple datasets for validation of synthetic Image data for Autonomous Driving

 The original implementation of YOLOv3 comes from [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3).
-This repo contains the modified implementation for the datasets mentioned below and in the project report.
-This repo also contains code for data collection from LGSVL Simulators written as ROS (Robot Operating System) Nodes.
+This repository contains the modified implementation for the datasets mentioned below and in the project report.
+This repository also contains code for data collection from LGSVL Simulators written as ROS (Robot Operating System) Nodes, as well as data processing and evaluation scripts.

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)